adamcupial/wdl/content/css/how-i-built-styling.rst

 Ah typography, terra incognita.
 I know how to use it, I just can't design it - have heard the terms vertical-rhytm and still can't use it for any good effect.

-I am using two fonts from google-fonts: Open Sans (for everything) and Fira Mono (for codeblocks), google-fonts is convenient and fast way to deliver fonts, they are serving a stylesheet that has the best font for given browser, as well as preventing some grief of creating your own font face:
+I am using two fonts from google-fonts: Open Sans (for everything) and Fira Mono (for codeblocks).
+Why google-fonts? it is convenient and fast way to deliver fonts, bypassign some common problems:

+- font browser support differs
 - some fonts a gzippable, some not
- - web servers are notorious of having a bad defaults for font serving (woff2, nginx...)
+- web servers are notorious for having a bad defaults for font serving (woff2, nginx...)
- - olden browsers support different formats
 - font file names differ based on the system and you always want to use local font first (e.g. `Roboto <https://fonts.googleapis.com/css?family=Roboto&display=swap>`__)

-First iteration I was loading them using `typekit webfont-loader <https://github.com/typekit/webfontloader>`__ only on faster networks, this prevents fonts being a blocking resource, and allows the site to load faster.
+At First I was loading them using `typekit webfont-loader <https://github.com/typekit/webfontloader>`__ only on faster networks, this prevents fonts being a blocking resource, and allows the site to load faster.
 The downside of it is the visible flicker when font loads, around Google IO's (may) google has finally added support to display: swap to google fonts.
 I was so excited - right away I have created a `pull request for typekit <https://github.com/typekit/webfontloader/pull/415>`__ to pass that option, as yet to no avail - library doesn't look maintained anymore.

 Then it dawned on me that I don't need most of what webfontloader does and have written my `quick loader <https://github.com/adamcupial/wdl/blob/master/src/scripts/font-load.ts>`__, it was better but still the font flickered.